 On February 16 more than 180 fires rage throughout the Hills, the deadliest fire in Australian history to the time.
 An estimated 130,000 firefighters, defence force personnel, relief workers and support crews try to extinguish the fires but 28 people, 18,000 cattle and 340,000 sheep will die and 3,700 buildings are burnt down including Mount Lofty House.

 The Phoenix rises

-Ross Sands, a Stirling architect spends three years restoring the house to its original glory from historic photographs and plans.
-The property is then turned into luxury boutique hotel and is extended by the Piccadilly Wing in 1988.
-In 2009, the current owners, David Horbelt and Malcolm Bean, buy Mount Lofty House with a grand vision.
+Ross Sands, a Stirling architect spends three years restoring the house to its original glory drawing from historic photographs and plans.
+The property is then turned into a luxury boutique hotel and is extended with the Piccadilly Wing in 1988.
+In 2009, the South Australian Horbelt family purchases Mount Lofty House with a grand vision.

 Designer Boutique Hotel

 In the past nine years the hotel and service has continued to evolve and improve.
 This included conference room extensions, the construction of Stables Day Spa in 2015 and Hardy's Verandah Restaurant in 2017.
-This year all rooms are completely rebuilt to move Mount Lofty House further up the ladder as designer boutique hotel.
+In 2018 all rooms will be completely rebuilt to move Mount Lofty House further up the ladder as designer boutique hotel.
 In addition, the development a new six-star hotel, Sequoia @ Mount Lofty House, will commence soon.